e0958902/tp/docs/UserGuide.md

 `todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

+### Saving to a file
+Saves the JSON file at the specified path.

+Format: `save [-o outputFile]`
+- If the `-o outputFile` is not specified, it will write to its default save location.
+- As far as possible, refrain from using spaces in the file path, especially with a -h i.e. path/to -h/
+- Ensure that the file does not end with a space or a dot (.)
+- System folders, don't save there.
+Ensure that the folder you are going to write to has the proper access rights

 ## FAQ

 **Q**: How do I transfer my data to another computer?